 Best Tennessee Whiskey: Uncle Nearest 1856 Premium Aged Whiskey

-If you aren’t familiar with the story of Nathan “Nearest” Green, a slave who taught Jack Daniel how to make whiskey, you should be.
+If you aren’t familiar with the story of Nathan “Nearest” Green, an enslaved man who taught Jack Daniel how to make whiskey, you should be.
 He is believed to have perfected the proprietary Lincoln County Process for making Tennessee whiskey, which includes a maple charcoal filter that sets it apart from other methods of production.

 After chronicling Green’s contribution to the history of American whiskey-making, Fawn Weaver created the brand in celebration of his legacy, and the label 1856 Premium Aged Whiskey is a treat.
 A blend of whiskeys between 8 and 14 years, sumptuous caramel, dried fruit, and a hint of cinnamon make 1856 a must-have for your bar.